kohortpay/module-prestashop/README.md

 ### Activation

-Must be enabled to let your customers refer with KohortRef.
+Must be enabled to let your customers refer.
 *Nota Bene* : KohortPay and KohortRef could not be enabled at the same time.

 ### API Secret Key

-Found in KohortPay Dashboard > Developer settings > API Keys.
+Found in Dashboard > Developer settings > API Keys.
 Start with sk_ or sk_test (for test mode).

 ### WEBHOOK Secret Key

-Found in KohortPay Dashboard > Developer settings > Webhooks > Secret Key.
+Found in Dashboard > Developer settings > Webhooks > Secret Key.
 Start with whsec_.

 ### Payment Methods